Welcome to my Research and Scholarship page! Below, you will find links to project pages for some of my projects.

 My work applies theories and methods from the cognitive and learning sciences to investigate the act of learning and doing statistics, and critically examines statistics education research theories and methodologies.

-Generally speaking, my work falls into one of two categories:
+Generally speaking, my work falls into one of three categories:

 • design-based educational research to develop new statistics pedagogies.